asmap/asmap-website/content/about.md

 ---
 layout: default
-title: Background
+title: About
-permalink: /background/
+permalink: /about/
 nav_order: 2
 ---

-## AS, BGP, and Prior Work
+## AS, RIR, and BGP
 ---------

 _The following is introductory information on Autonomous Systems (AS) and BGP, as well as prior art on ASmap.
-Lots of acronyms; use [Glossary](/glossary)._
+A [Glossary](/glossary) is provided._

-The allocation of IP address space on the Internet begins with the Internet Assigned Numbers Authority (IANA), which allocates IP address ranges to a Regional Internet Registry (RIR).
+The allocation of IP address space on the Internet begins with the *Internet Assigned Numbers Authority* (IANA), which allocates IP address ranges to a *Regional Internet Registry* (RIR).
 This RIR then assigns IP address ranges to an AS they control.
-They then announce to the world which AS controls which IP address range via the Border Gateway Protocol (BGP).
+They then announce to the world which AS controls which IP address range via the *Border Gateway Protocol* (BGP).

-Governments around the world have their own reserved ranges, as do Internet Service Providers (ISP) and some commercial entities.
+Governments around the world have their own reserved ranges, as do *Internet Service Providers* (ISP) and some commercial entities.
 For example, Amazon has their own AS, as does Cloudflare, and therefore each has control over IP addresses in a given range.
 Cloudflare has a [good explainer](https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/) about AS and where they fit in the Internet’s architecture.
 Each AS is given a number to be identified by.

 ### The Problem